In this post we’ll be performing a walk-through of the installation of lnd,

 The hex characters within that command are the faucet’s public key.
 The public key of a node is required to connect to a node due to the Lightning Network’s peer-to-peer cryptographic messaging scheme.

-Once you connect out to the faucet’s node, it should show up under lnd
+Once you connect out to the faucet’s node, it should show up under lnd’s list

 of active peers: